-- 16.1.1 this Policy; - 16.1.2 the identity, role, and contact details of the DSL and DDSLs;
+- this Policy; - > the identity, role, and contact details of the DSL and DDSLs; - the School's approach to online safety, including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring; - the School's Anti-Bullying Policy (covering measures to prevent bullying, cyber-bullying, prejudice-based bullying, and discriminatory bullying); - the School's Behaviour and Discipline Policy for pupils;

-- 16.1.3 the School's approach to online safety, including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring; - 16.1.4 the School's Anti-Bullying Policy (covering measures to prevent bullying, cyber-bullying, prejudice-based bullying, and discriminatory bullying); - 16.1.5 the School's Behaviour and Discipline Policy for pupils; - 16.1.6 the staff code of conduct including the whistleblowing policy, staff social media policy and the staff acceptable use of technology policy; - 16.1.7 the safeguarding response to children who are absent from education, particularly on repeat occasions and for prolonged periods; - 16.1.8 child protection training in accordance with HSCP procedures including guidance on managing a report of peer on peer / child on child harmful sexual behaviour; - 16.1.9 a copy of Part 1 (including Annex B of KCSIE 2023) whether the member of staff works directly with children or not and; - 16.1.10 appropriate Prevent training.
+- the staff code of conduct including the whistleblowing policy, staff social media policy and the staff acceptable use of technology policy; - the safeguarding response to children who have unexplained and / or persistent absences from education, particularly on repeat occasions and for prolonged periods; - child protection training in accordance with HSCP procedures including guidance on managing a report of child on child abuse and harmful sexual behaviour; - a copy of Part 1 (including Annex B of KCSIE 2024) whether the member of staff works directly with children or not and; - > appropriate Prevent training.

-17 Child protection training
+14 Child protection training

-- 17.1 The SMT and all staff will receive a copy of this Policy and Part 1 (and Annex B) of KCSIE 2023 whether they work directly with children or not They will be required to confirm that they have read and understood these.
-Each time Part 1 and Annex B of KCSIE is updated by the Department for Education, staff will be updated via a combination of email updates, online and face-to-face / Inset training. - 17.2 Members of the SMT and the Nominated Safeguarding Governor will receive a copy of this policy and be expected to read all of KCSIE. - 17.3 All staff members will undertake appropriate child protection training which will be updated at least every 3 years and following consultation with the HSCP.
+The SMT and all staff will receive a copy of this Policy and Part 1 (and Annex B) of KCSIE 2024 whether they work directly with children or not.
+They will be required to confirm that they have read and understood these.
+Each time Part 1 and Annex B of KCSIE is updated by the Department for Education, staff will be updated via a combination of email updates, online and face-to-face / Inset training.

+Members of the SMT and the Nominated Safeguarding Governor will receive a copy of this policy and be expected to read all of KCSIE.

+All staff members will undertake appropriate child protection training which will be updated at least every 3 years and following consultation with the HSCP.
 Current HSCP advice is for training to take place every 3 years.
-In addition, all staff members will receive safeguarding and child protection updates via email, e-bulletins and staff meetings on a regular basis and at least annually. - 17.4 All staff members will receive regularly updated online safety training to ensure they have an understanding of the School's expectations, and the applicable roles and responsibilities in relation to filtering and monitoring. - 17.5 Where assessed as appropriate for the role, staff training will also include training on , searching pupils for prohibited and banned items and Prevent awareness training to equip staff to raise concerns appropriately by ensuring they have the knowledge and confidence to identify children at risk of being drawn into terrorism; are able to challenge extremist ideas; and know how to refer children and young people for further help.
+In addition, all staff members will receive safeguarding and child protection updates via email, e-bulletins and staff meetings on a regular basis and at least annually.

+All staff members will receive regularly updated online safety training to ensure they have an understanding of the School's expectations, and the applicable roles and responsibilities in relation to filtering and monitoring.

+Where assessed as appropriate for the role, staff training will also include training on , searching pupils for prohibited and banned items and Prevent awareness training to equip staff to raise concerns appropriately by ensuring they have the knowledge and confidence to identify children at risk of being drawn into terrorism; are able to challenge extremist ideas; and know how to refer children and young people for further help.